Libbylab-utoronto/Libby-Lab-Website-2/recruitment/index.md

 If you are interested in joining our lab as a Postdoctoral Fellow, please [email Ashley]({{ '/contact' | relative_url }}) with your research interests and your CV.

 We are also happy to discuss the possibility of supporting postdoctoral candidates in applying for fellowships.
+We are funded by the NSERC and can support International IMPACT+ postdoc applications!
+(June 2026 deadline)

 ## PhD Students: